necusjz/p/_posts/Tree-Depth-First-Search.md

 tags:
   - CodingInterview
 ---
-This pattern is based on the Depth-First Search (DFS) technique to traverse a tree.
+This pattern is based on the _Depth-First Search_ technique to traverse a tree.

-We will be using recursion (or we can also use a stack for the iterative approach) to keep track of all the previous (parent) nodes while traversing.
-This also means that the space complexity of the algorithm will be O(H), where "H" is the maximum height of the tree.
+We will be using recursion (or we can also use a **Stack** for the iterative approach) to keep track of all the previous (parent) nodes while traversing.
+This also means that the space complexity of the algorithm will be O(H), where "H" is the **maximum height of the tree**.

 ## Snippet
 ```python